st00mp/vast-bot/README.md

 - **Nimble Wallet Management**: Add, remove, and check the balance of your Nimble wallet.
 - **Automatic Notifications**: Receive notifications when your instances have unusually low GPU or CPU usage.
 - **Secure Storage**: User API keys are encrypted and securely stored on the server.

+## Demo Video

+Watch the demo of the bot in action: [Demo on YouTube](https://youtu.be/Tk-xdRwadiQ?si=aFUd4gKqZsIOkKir)

 ## Technologies
 - Python